ministryofjustice/opg-scanning/README.md

 # OPG Scanning

-OPG Scanning is a Go-based microservice designed to perform scanning and analysis operations.
+OPG Scanning is a Go-based microservice designed to perform scanning and document extraction and processing operations.
 It is containerized with Docker Compose for both standard and Sirius-integrated environments.

 ## Overview